-On June 26, 2014, the Supreme Court of Canada handed down a major ruling on aboriginal title in its Nation Tsilhqot’in v.
+On June 26, 2014, the Supreme Court of Canada handed down a major ruling on aboriginal title in its Tsilhqot’in v.
 British Columbia decision.

 The Court confirmed and applied the conditions for establishing aboriginal title that it had set out earlier in Delgamuukw (which in turn built on the earlier test for aboriginal rights established in Van Der Peet).
 These conditions may be summarized as follows: